nicole140002-wang/Fibre-Coverage-SFA-Consistency-Audit-Wellington-Pilot/README.md

 ### 4. Parcel-level overlap analysis

-For each SFA parcel:
+For each Chorus-related SFA parcel in the processing area:

 - parcel area was calculated from the validated geometry
-- intersection area with Fibre Coverage was calculated
+- the intersecting Fibre Coverage area was calculated
-- overlap percentage was derived
+- parcel-level **overlap percentage** was derived from the intersection area relative to the parcel area

-The resulting parcel-level dataset retained all SFA records, including parcels with no coverage intersection.
+The analysis retained all **65,623 SFA parcels** in the processing area, including parcels with **no Fibre Coverage intersection**, allowing both partial overlaps and complete non-matches to be identified.

 ### 5. Review classification